Doctoral Program in Instructional Technology and Leadership Course Descriptions

 This course will discern the information access and delivery methodologies available for various learning environments that support curriculum development.
 Participants will analyze and categorize telecommunications tools that support research and instruction throughout the classroom and distance learning environments.
 They will create and deliver a multimedia presentation using advanced features of a selected state-of-the-art presentation tool demonstrating their understanding, research, and practice of these methodologies.

-GDIT 707 Instructional Technology Design and Leadership (3 cr.)
+GDIT 714 Instructional Technology and Leadership in a Global Society (3 cr.)

-Participants will identify local, state, national, and international leaders in the field of distance and online learning and take a leadership role in assembling, introducing, and moderating panel discussions on specified topics of interest to the class.
-Speakers will be identified and participate through asynchronous discussions, synchronous discussions, face-to-face meetings, and through videoconferencing.
+This course offers an examination of the educational system in the United States compared with systems in other nations.
+Specific issues discussed will include economics and work, comparative educational systems, migrations, marginalized populations, and technology.
+Participants will further identify local, state, national, and international leaders in the field of online learning and take a leadership role in assembling, introducing, and moderating panel discussions on specified topics of interest to the class.

 The purpose of this course is to prepare instructional leaders who will be committed to teaching and engaged in learning.
 Instructional leaders are able to reflect upon and improve practice from their own experiences.
 This course is based upon three pillars: schools of educational psychology, major contemporary educational movements and paradigms, and established models of instruction.
 Instructional learning theory is centered on the major schools of educational psychology: behaviorism, cognitive learning theory, humanism, and lifelong learning.
 Participants will also be exposed to models of instruction for their consideration.
 Each model of instruction will be based upon the schools of educational psychology and movements and paradigms.